Maria Gutierrez Spencer.

 Students in the BOLD program were successful, and the program itself began to receive attention and further funding.
 It included a federally-funded Bilingual/Bicultural Demonstration Center to train bilingual education teachers, who might spend up to two weeks observing the work of Gutiérrez Spencer and her staff.
 Her program won the Educational Pacesetter Award from the President’s National Advisory Council on Supplementary Center and Services in April 1972.
-(Educational Pacesetter Award, in the papers of María Gutiérrez Spencer, Center for Southwest Research, UNM.)
-With other instructors, she traveled the state to teach other teachers in bilingual education best practices.
+With other instructors, she traveled around the state to teach other teachers in bilingual education best practices.

-Unfortunately, Gutiérrez Spencer’s work made her a target for prejudice and racism.
-Others in town were jealous of her success and of the attention she and her program were receiving.
-According to Reportero newsletter, some people in town “accused her of being sent from Mexico by Communists to cause problems.”
+Unfortunately, her success and the attention she and her program were receiving made her a target for prejudice and racism.
+According to the Reportero newsletter, some people in town “accused her of being sent from Mexico by Communists to cause problems.”
 Her daughter Laura remembers her mother drawing the curtains in their home at night, afraid of being the victim of hostile attack.
-In April 1973, she was fired for “insubordination’ with no explanation giving.
+In April 1973, she was fired for “insubordination” with no explanation given.
 A volatile meeting of the School Board soon thereafter included a number of mothers of Gutiérrez Spencer’s students standing and pointing at the members of the School Board, shouting, “Shame!”

-Working with the state of New Mexico, Gutiérrez Spencer then moved the program (including the teach training center) to Deming, where found a more receptive school system and community.
-This required her to commute each morning from Silver City – she didn’t drive, so she traveled with one of her instructors, John Goehring.
+Working with the state of New Mexico, Gutiérrez Spencer then moved the program, including the teacher training center, to Deming, where she found the school system and community more receptive.
+This required her to commute each morning from Silver City; she didn’t drive, so she traveled with one of her instructors, John Goehring.
 Mr. Goehring recalls that Gutiérrez Spencer often used the commute time as a self-instructional opportunity.
-She wrote new words she wanted to learn on flashcards and drilled Goehring and her own daughter, Laura, who was enrolled in the Deming school system until their vocabulary increased!
+She wrote new words she wanted to learn on flashcards and drilled Goehring and her daughter Laura, who was enrolled in the Deming school system, until their vocabulary increased.

-The program in Deming, which no longer was known as BOLD, had students at the Martin Elementary School attending a half-hour training in ESL, taught in part by John Goehring, followed by a half-hour training in science, social studies, etc., taught in Spanish.
+The program in Deming, no longer known as BOLD, had students at the Martin Elementary School attending a half-hour training in ESL, taught in part by John Goehring, followed by a half-hour training in science, social studies, and other courses, taught in Spanish.
 Students in all grades, 1-6, attended.
 Students then returned to their regular classrooms for the remainder of the day.

 The program also included training for current or potential bilingual educators from around the state, known as the New Mexico Bilingual Teacher Training Center.
-These teachers would spend two days observing the bilingual classrooms in Deming, and a third day in which they would teach in those classrooms themselves.
+These teachers spent two days observing the bilingual classrooms in Deming, and a third day teaching in those classrooms themselves.
 During the third day, their instruction was videotaped and critiqued to help them learn.
 Gutiérrez Spencer also traveled the state and the country to share her program with other schools and to assess existing bilingual education programs.
 Gutiérrez Spencer wrote her own bilingual guide for parents as well, Ayudele, published in 1973.

-María Gutiérrez Spencer was awarded the Wonder Woman Award in 1984, the same year as Clara Hale and Rosa Parks.
-As described in the 1984 Sun News Article:
+María Gutiérrez Spencer was recognized with the Wonder Woman Award in 1984, the same year as Clara Hale and Rosa Parks.
+As described in the 1984 Sun News article:

-María Gutiérrez Spencer died from breast cancer in 1992 in Silver City, age 72 – some fifty years after her initial cancer diagnosis.
+María Gutiérrez Spencer died from breast cancer in 1992 in Silver City, age 72, fifty years after her initial cancer diagnosis.
 She was cremated, and her ashes were scattered at the foot of the Organ Mountains in Las Cruces.

 Papers of María Gutiérrez Spencer, UNM Center for Southwest Research, University of New Mexico, Albuquerque, NM.

 “Former Las Crucen a Wonder Woman Award Recipient.”
-Las Cruces Sun News.
-Wednesday, November 14, 1984.
+Las Cruces Sun News, November 14, 1984.